WebSourceGroup/SEO-Booster-Rocket/readme.txt

 * Updated url rewrite functionality & misc UX/UI updates.

 = 1.1 =
 * Integrated Yelp Fusion API & Fused it together with Google Places API.
-We hope you like the Integration.
+This functionality also has duplicate record detection and merging capabilities.
+We hope you like the Integration!
+We have more integrations planned.
+* Updated UI/UX slightly - mostly the results table.

 == Upgrade Notice ==

 = 1.1 =
 Tested with new & existing installations.
-We expect it to work fine.
+This upgrade should work fine.

 = 1.0.2 =
 Added functionality that uses the WP Rewrite API.
 Please use at your own discretion.